Skip to content

 Billing

 A dev environment is billed exactly like the private service it is — by the plan size you pick, plus the /workspace volume's per-GB-month storage.
-Suspend it from the dashboard when you're not using it to stop compute charges; the volume (and your agent login) is retained.
+Power it down from the dashboard when you're not using it: the container is stopped so it no longer consumes compute.
+Anything running in it — terminal sessions, tmux, in-flight agents — is ended, but your /workspace (repos, agent logins, node_modules) is a persistent volume and is retained.
+Resume re-runs the box on its existing image in seconds.

 Essential cookies only — for login sessions.
 No tracking.
 Details